 One common measure of SCERA's financial status is the funded ratio.
 This ratio compares the valuation6 and market value of assets to the actuarial accrued liabilities (AAL)7 of SCERA.
-After accounting for contributions made at the Actuarially Determined Contribution (ADC) amount, the overall level of funding of SCERA on a valuation basis has increased for the Plan as a result of proceeds from Pension Obligation Bonds and other favorable experience, offset by the strengthening of the actuarial assumptions and unfavorable investment experience.
-The funded ratios and UAAL for the past 10 valuations from December 31, 2010 to 2019 measured using both valuation and market value of assets are provided in Chart 1.
+After accounting for contributions made at the Actuarially Determined Contribution (ADC) amount, the overall level of funding of SCERA on a valuation basis has increased for the Plan as a result of favorable investment and non-investment experience, offset by the strengthening of the actuarial assumptions.
+The funded ratios and UAAL for the past 10 valuations from December 31, 2011 to 2020 measured using both valuation and market value of assets are provided in Chart 1.

-The factors that caused the changes in the UAAL for the past 10 valuations from December 31, 2010 to 2019 are specified in Chart 2.
-The results in Chart 2 reflect the changes in the investment return assumption in the December 31, 20108, 2012, 2015, and 2018 valuations.
-These reductions together with the changes in the mortality tables and other assumptions from the three triennial experience studies recommending assumptions used in the December 31, 2012, 2015, and 2018 valuations, have had the most impact on the UAAL for SCERA, followed by the investment experience, especially during 2010 to 2012.
+The factors that caused the changes in the UAAL for the past 10 valuations from December 31, 2011 to 2020 are specified in Chart 2.
+The results in Chart 2 reflect the changes in the investment return assumption in the December 31, 2012, 2015, and 2018 valuations.
+These reductions, together with the changes in the mortality tables and other assumptions from the three triennial experience studies recommending assumptions used in the December 31, 2012, 2015, and 2018 valuations, have had the most impact on the UAAL for SCERA.8